CS-DS-125/125book/source/02-ValuesAndVariables/Variables.rst

 Choosing Good Variable Names
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As long as you follow the simple rules of variable naming, and avoid keywords, you have a lot of choice when you name your variables.
+As long as you follow the simple rules of variable naming and avoid keywords, you have a lot of choice when you name your variables.
 In the beginning, this choice can be confusing both when you read a program and when you write your own programs.
 For example, the following three programs are